multi-language management

 translations

-Translations can be exported from one Oberon database and
+Translations can be exported from one OBEROn database and

 imported into another.
 These operations can be performed by OOQL